 & Violin / Kyung Sun Lee

-In addition to her busy schedule as soloist and chamber musician, Lee is an accomplished teacher and clinician.
-After becoming Assistant Professor of Violin at the Oberlin Conservatory in the fall of 2001, then Associate Professor at the University of Houston in the fall of 2006, she is currently Professor at Seoul National University since 2009.
-She taught for two summers at the Aspen Music Festival, and has also been involved with the Seattle and the Cape Cod Chamber Music Festivals, the Texas Music Festival, and the Great Mountains Music Festival in Korea.
-Lee is a former member of the acclaimed KumHo/Asiana String Quartet, with whom she toured worldwide.
-In recent years she has also been in demand as a judge of violin competitions including the International Violin Competition in Switzerland, Seoul International Competition and the Siberia International Competition in Russia.
+In addition to her busy schedule as soloist and chamber musician, Ms. Lee is an accomplished teacher and clinician.
+After becoming Assistant Professor of Violin at the Oberlin Conservatory in the fall of 2001, then Associate Professor at the University of Houston in the fall of 2006, she is a newly-announced Professor of Music in Violin at The Indiana University Jacobs School of Music and Professor at Seoul National University since 2009.
+She taught for two summers at the Aspen Music Festival, and has also been involved with the Seattle, Ravinia and the Marlboro Chamber Music Festivals, the Texas Music Festival, and the Great Mountains Music Festival in Korea.
+Ms. Lee is a former member of the acclaimed KumHo/Asiana String Quartet, with whom she toured worldwide.
+In recent years she has also been in demand as a judge of violin competitions including the Joachim International Violin Competition Hannover, Seoul International Competition and the Tibor Junior International Competition.

-Kyung Sun Lee studied at Seoul National University, Peabody Conservatory, and Juilliard.
+Ms. Lee studied at Seoul National University, Peabody Conservatory, and The Juilliard School.
 Her teachers have included Nam Yun Kim, Sylvia Rosenberg, Robert Mann, Dorothy Delay, and Hyo Kang.
-She plays a Joseph Guarnerius violin dating from 1723 and she is the music director of Seoul Virtuosi Chamber Orchestra since 2015.
+She plays a Joseph Guarnerius violin dating from 1723 and serves as music director of the Changwon International Chamber Music Festival and Seoul Virtuosi Chamber Orchestra.